Bereavement

 Our specialist bereavement team is on hand to help you with all of this.
 You can call them on 0800 587 5870

-After someone dies, their estate is shared out according to the instructions given in the will.
-If there is no will, the intestacy rules must be followed.
+The estate is shared out according to the instructions given in the will.
+If there’s no will, the intestacy rules are followed.

 9. ISA & subscriptions